palladius/my-sessions-and-bio/reading_lists/RubyOnRails.md

 This wants to become my "Lessons Learnt" working with Rails.
 Of course my challenges might be different from yours, but I hope you can learn something from my mistakes.

-So this is a Reading list with something more :)
+So this is a Reading list with something more 😃

+Note that a better and more comprehensive version is here: **[awesome-ruby](https://github.com/markets/awesome-ruby)**

 ## About me